What To Do as a Victim of a Hit and Run Car Accident

 Work With an Experienced Local Attorney

-There is no specific insurance coverage for hit and run accidents.
+There is no specific insurance coverage for hit-and-run accidents.
 State laws also differ on what coverages you may use to pay for damages related to this type of accident.
-For instance, California does not allow hit and run victims to use underinsured or uninsured motorist coverage for hit and run accidents.
+For instance, California does not allow hit-and-run victims to use underinsured or uninsured motorist coverage for hit-and-run accidents.
 This complicates the compensation process.

 An attorney can help you determine what your options are.
 Your attorney will also tell you how much your case is worth and assist you with reviewing the proposals you receive.
 He or she may actively negotiate on your behalf.
 If the case ends up in court, your attorney may need to take an aggressive stance at trial to ensure you get what you deserve.